luisbelloch/data_processing_course/README.md

 > Self-sufficiency is the state of not requiring any aid, support, or interaction, for survival; it is therefore a type of personal or collective autonomy -  [Wikipedia](https://en.wikipedia.org/wiki/Self-sufficiency).

-We follow a self-sufficency principles for students to drive course goals.
+We follow a self-sufficiency principles for students to drive course goals.
 At the end of the course, students should have enough knowledge and tools to develop small data processing solutions their own.

 1. Student understands the underlying concepts behind Spark, and is able to write data processing scripts using PySpark, Spark SQL and MLib.
 2. Student is capable of identify common data processing libraries and frameworks and their applications.